timmywil/panzoom/README.md

 $elem.panzoom("enable");
 ```

-Re-enable panzoom on the element (re-binds all events).
+Re-enable Panzoom on the element (re-binds all events).

 ### `isDisabled()`